dliberat/yakubun/README.md

 3. Zenkaku characters (`zenkakuCharacters`)

-   Checks for the presence of the following full-width characters: （,）,：,！, and a full-width space.
+   Checks for the presence of the following full-width characters: （,）,：,！, full-width full stops (．), and a full-width space.
 Additional full-width characters can be specified in `bannedWordsList` if necessary.

 4. Repeated words (`repeatedWords`)